radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 ![Suffix Branch Exclusion, Multiple Branches](Media/suffix-branch-exclusion-multiple.jpg)

+In the browse window, the default size limit is set to 40 meaning only 40 containers below the Remote Base DN are visible to select for exclusion/inclusion when you click **ADD**.
+Increase the size limit if you need to display more branches and click **Apply** in the *Advanced* section in the Select Base DN screen.
+You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude/include.

 ### Suffix Branch Inclusion

 By default, once you establish a Remote Base DN (starting point to search from in the underlying directory) for the identity view, all container levels from the backend below this location are mounted in it.